Vizzuality/devismos/_docs/onboarding/index.md

 title: Onboarding
 ---

+# Welcome to vizzuality

 Hello and welcome to vizzuality and the front end team!

 We are happy to have you on board and this document will explain in short what will be your next steps + some useful links to documentation and other goodies.

+This site contains all of the information related to our front end functional area, as in meeting notes, research documentation.

 ## How we work